Yushan (mountain)

-Yu Shan or Yushan, (Note: also calqued as Mount Jade or Jade Mountain) Tongku Saveq, Mount Niitaka (during Japanese rule), and Mount Morrison before Japanese rule, is the highest mountain in Taiwan at 3952 m above sea level, giving Taiwan the 4th-highest maximum elevation of any island in the world.
+Yu Shan or Yushan, (Note: also calqued as Mount Jade or Jade Mountain) Tongku Saveq, Mount Niitaka (during Japanese rule), is the highest mountain in Taiwan at 3952 m above sea level, giving Taiwan the 4th-highest maximum elevation of any island in the world.
 It is the highest point in the western Pacific region outside of the Kamchatka Peninsula.
 Yushan and its surrounding mountains belong to the Yushan Range.
 The area was once in the ocean; it rose to its current height because of the Eurasian Plate's movement over the Philippine Sea Plate.
 Yushan is ranked 40th by topographic isolation.

 The mountains are now protected as the Yushan National Park.
 The national park is Taiwan's largest, highest, and least accessible national park.
 It contains the largest tract of wilderness remaining on the island.

 Names

-Yushan or Yu Shan is the pinyin romanization of the Chinese name 玉山.
+Yushan or Yù Shān is the pinyin romanization of the Chinese name 玉山.
 It is also known as Mount Yu, Mount Jade, and Jade Mountain, calques of the same name.
 The name derives from its appearance in the winter, when its thick snow cover is thought to make its peak look like stainless jade.
 "Yushan" or Jade Mountain was also the name of a location in ancient Chinese mythology, a paradise said to be the home of the Queen Mother of the West.

 During the Qing Dynasty, Yushan was known in Chinese as Mugangshan ("Wooded Mountain") from its surrounding forests.
 Other Chinese names included Batongguan, transcribing its native Tsou name "Patungkuonʉ"; Baiyushan ("White Jade Mountain"); and Xueshan ("Snowy Mountain").
 It was previously known in English as Mount Morrison, a name sometimes mistakenly thought to honor the missionary Robert Morrison, but simply the name of an American captain who sighted it.

 Other native names for the mountain include Saviah and Tongku Saveq (Bunun; the latter means "highest peak" or "sheltering peak"), Tanungu'incu (Kanakanavu), and Kanasian (Paiwan).

 During the Empire of Japan's rule in Taiwan, the mountain became known as Mount Niitaka or Niitakayama ("New High Mountain") because new surveying showed that it was 176 m higher than Mount Fuji in the Japanese archipelago.